forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Governance and Territorial Situations
 * Donbas: Autonomy (of varying degrees).
 Autonomy was a central part of the Minsk agreement
-  > * currently unclear if the Minsk agreement is still a viable path. // > * Taking into account the opinion of the people of the since 2014 self governed area is considered nice, especially considering the Euromaidan.
+  > * currently unclear if the Minsk agreement is still a viable path.
+  > * Taking into account the opinion of the people is considered nice, especially considering the events around Euromaidan.
-  > * The impressions here are: Ukrainians like to decide themselves.
+  > * The impression here is: Ukrainians like to decide themselves.
 The people from the Donbas like to decide themselves whether, when and how to reintegrate.
-Close and good relations to Russia are of great importance for them, this has to be taken into account [by all].
+Close and good relations to Russia are of great importance for them, this has to be taken into account.

 * Crimea: [Speculations on Crimea](#speculations-on-crimea)